eglassman/cool-papers/defs.md

 # Definitions

+## Inference

+"Steps in reasoning, moving from premises to conclusions" [6]

-## Inductive inference / reasoning
+## Rational Inference / Reasoning

+### deductive

+- "Top-down logic" [5]
+- "Proceeds from general premises to a specific conclusion" [5]
+- "Deriving logical conclusions from premises known or assumed to be true, [using] the laws of valid inference being studied in logic" [6]

+Most famous, oldest author: Aristotle

+#### Example [5]:
+- (Premise 1) All men are mortal.
+- (Premise 2) Socrates is a man.
+- (Conclusion) Therefore, Socrates is mortal.

+### inductive

+- "Bottom-up logic" [5]
-"The process of reaching a general conclusion from specific examples."
+- "The process of reaching a general conclusion from specific examples."
 [1]

-Examples are generalized into a model that is then used to make predictions on new, previously unseen inputs.
+- "Inference from particular premises to [a] universal conclusion" [6]
+- "Process by which a conclusion is inferred from multiple observations" [6]

+#### Examples

 Examples can be all positive, or a mixture of positive and negative.
 Negative examples constrain the set of models that are consistent with the examples [1].

+#### Inductive bias
+"Explicit or implicit assumption(s) about what kind of model is wanted."
+[1]

+#### Conclusion truth/Model accuracy

+Examples are generalized into a model that is then used to make predictions on new, previously unseen inputs.
+(Models === conclusions)

+- "The conclusion may be correct or incorrect, or correct to within a certain degree of accuracy, or correct in certain situations."
+[6]
+- "Conclusions inferred from multiple observations may be tested by additional observations."
+[6]

-## Inductive Learning Hypothesis
+##### Inductive Learning Hypothesis
 "Any hypothesis found to approximate the target function well over a sufficiently large set of training examples will also approximate the target function well over other unobserved examples."
 [1]

-## Inductive bias
-"Explicit or implicit assumption(s) about what kind of model is wanted."
-[1]
+### probabilistic

 ## Concept Learning